Research and Development Department

 • the health and well-being of musicians

-In each of these areas, researchers not only contribute to the development of knowledge, but also exchange knowledge with musicians, through seminars and presentations both inside and outside of the University of Music.
+These fields intersect with each of the three main training areas: pedagogy, performance, theory and composition.
+In each of them, researchers contribute to the development of knowledge, in constant dialogue with music practitioners and other specialists both inside and outside of the University of Music.

 Relationship with the SUPSI